copyrite/LwotcMinimalText/XComGame.md

 * Cannot be used on Overwatching or Suppressing units.

 ## Commissar
-+50 aim, ignore all Dodge, and Execute on hit with pistol shots against allies that are mind controlled by an enemy.
++50 aim, ignore all dodge, and Execute on hit with pistol shots against allies that are mind controlled by an enemy.
 * TODO: What does it mean in this context to Execute?

 ## Defilade